 In my experience, it’s usually much easier to lower a benefit offset than it is to get back an income tax refund offset for student loan debt.

 Learn More: How to Get Out of Student Loan Default

 Want to protect your Social Security from student loan debt?
 Let’s talk.

-For many disabled and retired people, the money they get in federal benefits is the only money they get each month.
+For many older Americans, the money they get in federal benefits is the only money they get each month.
 Protecting your Social Security from student loan garnishment is paramount.
-For years, I’ve helped people just like you get out of default to protect their money.
+Over the years, I’ve helped hundreds of Social Security recipients like you get out of default to protect their money.

 Schedule a free 10-minute call with me today.
-We’ll work together to determine the best strategy to deal with your student loans and protect your Social Security money.
+We’ll work together to determine the best strategy to deal with defaulted student loans and protect your Social Security money.